Harley-Davidson, Nike, Coca-Cola, and Apple logos have been permanently etched into the skins of customers worldwide. Why do they do it?

-From over a decade of brand loyalty research and our strategic consulting with some of the nation’s leading brands, we have come to identify a brand’s outliers—their most outrageous fans and radical customers—as the people with whom marketers should engage, talk, and most importantly, listen to with the greatest attention if they want to truly understand their brand.
+From over a decade of researching loyalty and implementing it through our consulting business, we have come to identify a brand’s outliers—their most passionate fans—as the people with whom marketers should engage, talk, and most importantly, listen to with the greatest attention if they want to truly understand their brand.

 Although tattooing brand logos and imagery may seem too extreme to marketers, these outliers represent a brand’s choir.
 These radical customers often understand your business on a deeper, more meaningful level than the people working at the company.